matteo14c/HaploCoV/docs/source/haplocov.rst

 2. passed only the score threshold
 3. passed only the prevalence thresholds

-After the header, 3 distinct sections follow in the same order indicated by the above numbered least.
+After the header, 3 distinct sections follow in the same order indicated by the above numbered list.

 Each section is introduced by a *"#"* symbol, and concluded by the sentence: **"A detailed report follows"**.
 In the report each candidate lineage/variant is introduced by a # followed by a progressive number and its name.